1758 - French offensive in Hesse

 On November 22, Soubise abandoned Münden.

 On November 23, Soubise, considering that it was impossible to maintain his army at Kassel during winter, evacuated the town.
 He seized Giessen, throwing a garrison of 3,000 picked troops in this town.
 He also took possession of Friedberg in der Wetterau.
 Finally, he took his winter-quarters which extended from the mouth of the Lahn, along this river and the Main.
 Soubise established his headquarters at Hanau and his hospital at Marburg.
-At Giessen as well as in Friedberg, 400 peasant were requisitioned to repair the fortification.
+At Giessen as well as in Friedberg, 400 peasant were requisitioned to repair the fortifications.

 |Order of Battle|